How is a website built? The 7 phases of web development

 - Requires more active client participation

-Best for: Complex projects (e-commerce, web applications) where requirements may evolve during development.
+Best for: complex projects (e-commerce, web applications) where requirements may evolve.

-For most projects, we use a hybrid approach: the research and design phases follow a waterfall pattern (with clear milestones), while the development and testing phases are agile (with sprints and regular demos).
+For most projects we use a hybrid: research and design phases follow a waterfall pattern (clear milestones), while development and testing phases are agile (sprints and regular demos).

 - Project management tool (Jira, Linear, Asana, Trello) — task and progress tracking